Jonah Heim Player Props: Rangers vs. Astros

-The Texas Rangers and Jonah Heim, who went 2-for-5 last time out, battle Hunter Brown and the Houston Astros at Minute Maid Park, Saturday at 7:10 PM ET.
+Jonah Heim -- 0-for-3 in his last game -- will be in action for the Texas Rangers versus the Houston Astros, with Framber Valdez on the mound, on April 16 at 7:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-5) against the Astros.
+He had a hitless performance in his most recent game (0-for-3) against the Astros.

 Jonah Heim Game Info & Props vs. the Astros